neohiro/ubuntu/README.md

 # Ubuntu

-Linux Ubuntu start commands after fresh install.
+Linux Ubuntu commands after fresh install.
 Offers a more secure starting point for any new super user.

 ## Firewall